family cooking

 2. Make Meals Together

 Plan together.
 Shop together.
 Cook together.
-Ask about and include some of your preschooler’s choices when planning meals.
-Allow them to invent new snacks and name them something fun such as, “Power-packed peas” or “Hector’s Hummus”.
+Ask about and include some of your child’s choices when planning meals.
+Allow your child to invent new snacks and name them something fun such as, “Power-packed Peas” or “Hector’s Hummus.”
 Ask your child to help prepare part of the meal, choose healthy options at the store, or set the table.

 3. Offer the Same Food for Everyone